snowplow/scala-maxmind-iplookups/README.md

 ## Installation

-The latest version of scala-maxmind-iplookups is **0.2.0** and is compatible with Scala version 2.9.x, where x is at least 3, and Scala version 2.10.x.
+The latest version of scala-maxmind-iplookups is **0.2.0** and is compatible with all Scala versions from 2.9.3 onwards.

 Add this to your SBT config: